Doctor Zhivago (1965) from Tuna and Johnny Web (Uncle Scoopy)

 NUDITY REPORT

 Almost none.
-The only exposure is from Irish actress Siobhan McKenna as Lara's mother, who is naked following a suicide, but shows the side of a breast, and the very top of her buns.
+The only exposure is from Irish actress Siobhan McKenna as Lara's mother, who is naked following a suicide, but shows only the side of a breast, and the very top of her buns.

 In reading reviews, the music is either "powerful and memorable" (indeed, Lara's Theme plays from nearly every musical jewel box made since the film opened) or "so overexposed that it is nauseous".
 The acting is called top notch from the entire cast by some, and mushy and uninspired by others.
 At over 4 hours, this is not a film you should select lightly, as it will require a real commitment.